robocorp/robocorp/log/docs/robocorp.log.md

 suppress_methods()
 ```

-Can be used as a context manager or decorator so that methods are no longer logged.
+Can be used as a context manager or decorator so that methods are not logged.

 i.e.:  @suppress_methods  def method():  ...